An Overview of Marketing on Facebook

 • Even what device type they’re using to surf

-Then you can set up a fixed dollar amount to spend per click, per day, or per impression—with a hard stop so you never break the budget.
-Then there’s the A/B testing feature, baked right in.
-Honestly, there’s just too much to cover here.
+Then, you can set up a fixed dollar amount to spend per click, day, or impression—with a hard stop so you never break the budget.
+Then there's the A/B testing feature, baked right in.
+Honestly, there's just too much to cover here.
 So, start your first campaign, then spend time poking into all the nooks and crannies of your Ads Manager account.

 Facebook marketing metrics to count on

-With all that anonymized user data, you know there’s going to be metrics.
-And metrics are a marketer's best friend when it comes to designing future campaigns.
-Page metrics are the place to start, as they will give you the overview of who’s viewing your site and what they like about it.
+With all that anonymized user data, you know there will be metrics.
+Metrics are a marketer's best friend when designing future campaigns.
+Page metrics are the place to start, as they will give you an overview of who's viewing your site and what they like about it.
 Our favorites include:

 • Engagement